Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 ```JS
 .attr('fill', 'rgba(255, 0, 0, 0.2)')
 ```

+Here `rgba()` defines a color with: Red, Green, Blue, and Alpha components.
+The Alpha value sets the transparency.

 This is what mine looked like with color above and a range of 1 to 20 for the size of the circles.